yedhink/KTU-Java/README.md

 9) Abstract Keyword
 	└──── What is the "abstract" keyword?
 	└──── An example to explain in detail.

+10) JDBCTemplate
+	└──── Java Database Connectivity
+	└──── Basics of mysql
+	└──── Basics of JDBC
+	└──── Reading and writing from DB
 ```

 # What's next?